Our commitment to equality, diversity and inclusion

 The main purpose of the action plan is to take a proactive view in improving on last year’s report.
-The governing board lead on E&D will be championing the WRES in line with his other responsibilities.

 The Five Year Forward View sets out a direction of travel for the NHS – much of which depends on the health service embracing innovation, engaging and respecting staff, and drawing on the immense talent in our workforce.